RenaudAvenas/Oxard.XControls/README.md

 }
 ```

-You can also user Preserve attribute too anywhere like this :
+You can also use Preserve attribute too anywhere like this :

 ```csharp
 using Oxard.XControls;

 [assembly:Preserve]
 ```
+## 4.5.16.34

+- Android DrawingBrush

+    - On android, drawing brush was not react to GeometryChanged event.
+    - If StrokeThickness is 0 then stroke is not rendered.

 ## 4.5.16.33

 - RectangleBrush